 Both statements suggest a lesbian identity does not cause psychological distress; rather, the trauma related to the shame of being a lesbian does.

 Participants revealed how IH was a factor behind their self-harm, for example, “I used to self-harm when really struggling with internalised homophobia” (Participant 14).
+Furthermore, Participant 4 expressed “I had a lot of internalised homophobia growing up, which was part of the reason I started self-harming”.
 Demonstrating how IH can negatively impact lesbians in their identity formation and can be attributed to self-harm.
 Interestingly, one participant shared that “healing emotionally ... meant healing physically as well” (Participant 55), suggesting that overcoming IH interacted with physical recovery from self-harm.

 Standards in the LGBTQ+ Community